Does Weight Lifting Help Burn Fat?

 Why You (Maybe) Should Lift Heavy Weights

 Start lifting.
-If you're new to strength training, progress from bodyweight moves once or twice a week before lifting heavier or trying complex movements.
-What's more, make sure you try a variety of exercises that tap into all movement planes.
+If you’re new to strength training, progress from bodyweight moves once or twice a week before lifting heavier or trying complex movements.
+What’s more, be sure to try a variety of exercises that tap into all movement planes.

 Track your progress.
 To continue building muscle, it’s key to continuously introduce stimulus that encourages ongoing adaptation and muscle growth.